Public Interest Disclosure

-By Post: Governance Branch c/- Noosa Shire Council PO Box 141, Tewantin QLD 4565
+- Post to Governance Branch, Noosa Shire Council, PO Box 141, Tewantin QLD 4565

 Anonymous disclosures can be made.
 Council prefers that disclosers identify themselves.
 This enables the best assessment and investigation of the PID.
 It also ensures appropriate support is provided to the discloser.

 If you choose to remain anonymous please give as much information as possible in your disclosure.
 This will allow for proper assessment and investigation of the PID.
 Anonymous disclosures will not be informed of the investigation outcome.
 As a result, some of the protections in the Act may not apply.

 When making a PID, you have a responsibility to:

 - provide honest and accurate information.
 Deliberately providing false or misleading information is an offence